 Ecological concepts as applied to the terrestrial environment.
 May be repeated with new content.
 Maximum credit four units applicable on a master's degree.
 631. Seminar in Aquatic Ecology (2) Prerequisite: Biology 411.
 Ecological concepts as applied to the fresh water and marine environment.
 May be repeated with new content.
 Maximum credit four units applicable on a master's degree.
-640. Seminar in Genetics (2) Prerequisite: Biology 503.
+640. Seminar in Genetics Prerequisite: Biology 503.
 Maximum credit four units applicable on a master's degree.
-DWG (S.C.)
-Assess Because to 649.
-Speciation (3) Prerequisites: Biology 411 and 503, or 549.
+649. Speciation (3) Prerequisites: Biology 411 and 503, or 549.
 Concepts and principles of the origin of species.
-651. Physiological Genetics (3) Prerequisites: Biology 503 or 544; Chemistry 231 and 231L.
-Recommended: Chemistry 361A-361B Biochemical aspects of genetics of microbial and human systems.
+651. Physiological Genetics (3) Prerequisites: Biology 503 or 544; Chemistry 231.
+Recommended: Chemistry 361A-361B.
+Biochemical aspects of genetics of microbial and human systems.
 660. Seminar in Cellular Physiology (2) Prerequisite: Biology 502.